henrylawson/henrylawson.net/website/_posts/2014-09-10-complex-systems.markdown

 <!--more-->

 **A typical system that we develop on and extend is a Complex System**.
-We try to describe these systems using Flow Diagrams, Universal Modelling Language Diagrams and typical System Architecture Diagrams.
+We try to describe these systems using Flow Diagrams, Universal Modeling Language Diagrams and typical System Architecture Diagrams.
 In his talk Richard challenges this idea and explains that **most systems are stochastic**.
-A stochastic system is one where the behaviour **can be measured statistically and not predicted precisely**.
+A stochastic system is one where the behavior **can be measured statistically and not predicted precisely**.

 Now a typical system has lots of moving parts, databases, message queues,